9 Things You May Not Know About the Fair Credit Reporting Act - But Should

 The primary law is the Fair Credit Reporting Act (FCRA).
 Among other things, the FCRA limits who can access your credit reports and for what purposes.
 Here are some of the rights provided to consumers under the FCRA:

 If you ask for a copy of your credit report and verify your identity, a credit bureau must provide it to you.
-Consumers are entitled to one free credit report every 12 months from each of the three major credit bureaus.
+Consumers are entitled to one free credit report every 12 months from each of the three nationwide credit bureaus.
+You can get these by visiting www.annualcreditreport.com.

 The only people or companies allowed to access your credit report are those with “permissible purpose.”
 This means they must have one of many very specific reasons to be checking your credit.
 That might be because you’ve applied for a loan or credit card, for example, or you’re renting an apartment.